 3.4.1.
 Traffic and access

-Construction work on the upgrade to Greystanes Public School has been completed.
+Construction work on the Wentworthville Public School redevelopment has been completed.
 We are now in a position to confirm access provisions for the new school, including pick-up and drop-off arrangements.

 3.5.
 Official school opening